yohasebe/rsyntaxtree/docs/documentation.md

 The options `Font style`, `Font size`, `Connector height`, and `Color` need no explanation.
 By changing the values of these options, you can change the appearance of the resulting image.

+`Color` offers `Modern` and `Traditional`, which colour node and leaf labels, `None`, which draws everything in black, and `Gray lines`, which keeps the labels black but draws the connectors and movement paths in grey.
+The last is for diagrams whose links outnumber their labels — an ontology, a network of constructions — where a page of black lines buries the text.

 ### Tree Direction

 The `Direction` option controls the orientation of the tree layout: